invokable/laravel-boost-copilot-cli/README.md

 <details>
 <summary>When developing Laravel packages, you can use Laravel Boost with Testbench.</summary>

+> [!NOTE]
-> **Note:** When using Testbench for package development, the environment differs from a regular Laravel project.
+> When using Testbench for package development, the environment differs from a regular Laravel project.
 Some MCP tools that depend on application-specific features (like database connections, specific models, or application routes) may not be available or may not work as expected in the Testbench environment.

 #### Setup